Rudy Busto

 About:

-My work begins with Omi and Winant’s position that concepts of race “structure state and civil society” and “shape both identities and institutions in significant ways” (Racial Formation in the United States, vii).
-Approaching religion in North America through the lens of race allows us to uncover hidden and subjugated histories and actors in American religion.
-This close attention to racial and ethnic interactions in North America also lets us examine how the study of religion has itself been structured and shaped by assumptions about race/ethnicity and helps explain the theoretical absence of race as a variable for critical analysis of religion.
-To study religion in this way acknowledges the necessity of interdisciplinarity for seeing broader contexts and identifying regimes of knowledge.
-But interdisciplinarity must give way to counterdisciplinarity — that is, refusing and working against established disciplinary regimes.
-Counterdisciplinarity as a mode of reading, research, writing and teaching produces new insight and objects of study hidden by merely borrowing or adapting tools from established disciplines.
-More specifically, counterdisciplinarity informs all of my teaching, research and writing: on Latinx religion; Asian and Pacific American religious traditions; constructions of indigeneity; the transformation of world religious traditions in the United States; religion in the American west and Pacific Rim; evangelical Christianity; science fiction as a genre for “making strange” issues of alterity.
-The broadest view of “alterity” has, recently, moved me into thinking about First Contact and how religious traditions may or may not be relevant to off-world human and post-human futures, as well as related questions of animality, vegetality, and the post-biological.
+I approach religion in North America through forms of alterity to uncover hidden and subjugated histories and actors in American religion.
+My work began with Omi and Winant’s position that concepts of race “structure state and civil society” and “shape both identities and institutions in significant ways” (Racial Formation in the United States, vii).
+Close attention to forms of non-“normative” racialized subjectivities provoked examination of how the study of religion has itself been structured and shaped by assumptions about race/ethnicity, sex/gender, queerness, class, etc. To center forms of alterity helps explore theoretical problems in the critical analysis of religion.
+To study religion this way acknowledges interdisciplinarity for seeing broader contexts and identifying regimes of knowledge.
+But interdisciplinarity must give way to counterdisciplinarity — that is, refusing and even working against established disciplinary regimes.
+Counterdisciplinarity as a mode of reading, research, writing and teaching produces new insight and objects of study hidden or unimagined when merely borrowing or adapting theories, methods, and assumption from established disciplines.
+Counterdisciplinarity informs all of my teaching, research and writing: on U.S. Latinx religion; Asian American religious traditions; constructions of indigeneity; the transformation of world religious traditions in the United States; religion in the American west and Pacific Rim; evangelical Christianity; science fiction as a genre for “making strange” issues of alterity.
+The broadest view of “alterity” now compels me into thinking about First Contact and how religious traditions may or may not be relevant to off-world human and post-human futures, as well as related questions of animality, vegetality, and the post-biological.

 Publications: